tsenart/vegeta/README.md

 The trade-off is one of added latency in each hit against the targets.

 #### `-max-body`
-Specified the maximum number of bytes to be read from the body of each response.
+Specifies the maximum number of bytes to be read from the body of each response.
 Set to -1 for no limit.
 It knows how to intepret values like these:

 * `"10 MB"` -> `10MB`